 When the Internet came around, the playing field leveled out.

 Gone are the days when businesses think that digital marketing is only for those big companies that have the budget and resources to do it.
 Ironically, digital marketing levels the competition allowing small and medium businesses to go head-to-head with other big and established brands.
-Digital marketing lets small businesses choose and target the right market to broaden their audience.
+Digital marketing lets small businesses choose their preferred digital media channels and target the right market to broaden their audience.
 Having physical stores is also no longer a hindrance in getting sales as in online marketing, you can reach customers located in any part of the world.

 Digital marketing makes it easier for small businesses to compete in a big marketplace.
 It gives them an opportunity to quickly catch up to their big-name counterparts.

 Uber is a prime example.
 A humble startup that has its roots in San Francisco, today Uber drivers give around 5.5 million rides a day, says Engadget.
 A big key to that number?
 Uber’s impeccable digital marketing strategy.